libreobjet/open-guide/en/design_process.md

 ![**Pict**_FreeCAD screenshot_](./images/freecad.png)

 FreeCAD is a parametric 3D modeler made primarily to design real-life objects of any size.
 Parametric modeling allows you to easily modify your design by going back into your model history and changing its parameters.
-FreeCAD is a multiplateform customizable, scriptable and extensible software that reads and writes many open file formats such as STEP, IGES, STL, SVG, DXF, OBJ, IFC, DAE and many others.
+FreeCAD is a multi-platform customizable, scriptable and extensible software that reads and writes many open file formats such as STEP, IGES, STL, SVG, DXF, OBJ, IFC, DAE and many others.

 #### OpenSCAD

 ![**Pict**_OpenSCAD screenshot_](./images/openscad-screen.jpg)

 OpenSCAD is a software for creating solid 3D CAD models using code.
-It is free software and available on all major plateforms.
-If you have abilities in coding and want to produce CAD files using a special scipting langauge, this might be the application you are looking for.
+It is free software and available on all major platforms.
+If you have abilities in coding and want to produce CAD files using a special scipting language, this might be the application you are looking for.

 #### Blender